github/docs/content/osmand/map/map-styles-and-parameters.md

 ## How to change parameters for Map style (Map rendering)

+In OsmAnd application you can customize map rendering.
+It's mean, that you can show or hide details and routes on the map, change map mode, map language, choose text size and map magnifier.
+All this settings help you to make your map more useful during your trips.
+The general settings is choosing of [Map style](/osmand/map/map-styles-and-parameters#default-map-styles), which we discrebed above in this article:

+In {% data variables.android-values.rendering_category_details %} you can show or hide next additional map details:

+{% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.map_widget_map_rendering %} → {% data variables.android-values.rendering_category_details %}

+{% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.map_settings_map %} → {% data variables.ios-values.map_settings_style %} → {% data variables.ios-values.res_details %}

 ## How to create and to add your own Map style (Map rendering)